coggro/resume/README.md

 - I was working on the stage crew for our high school's musical in 8th grade and a steel pole holding a stage curtain fell and grazed me on the ear.
 A few inches over and I would have been eating from a straw for the rest of my life, according to the doctor.
 I later played Reverend Shaw in Footloose and Professor Harold Hill in The Music Man on the same stage.
 - My wife and I have a goldendoodle named August Adventure Gross-Lewin, CGC.
 "Adventure" is **literally** his middle name.
 The CGC stands for "Canine Good Citizen," an obedience certification he achieved through the American Kennel Club.
 He has his own Instagram account - [@augustadventuredog](https://www.instagram.com/augustadventuredog/).
 We're fully obnoxious about him.
 He makes an excellent office dog - _wink, wink_.
 - Prior to COVID, I could handle a handful of recipes; over the course of the pandemic, I've been making loads of recipes from The Food Lab and Bravetart and learning loads of additional cooking techniques.
-I can make some pretty great food now - sous vide cheeseburgers, homemade marshmallows, the best snickerdoodles I've ever eaten, and more.
+I can make some pretty great food now - sous vide steaks and cheeseburgers, homemade marshmallows, the best snickerdoodles I've ever eaten, and more.
 Next up is fresh, homemade bread.